-In the POP Bank Alliance, the central institution of the Amalgamation, the highest decision making authority rests with the annual cooperative meeting.
-The cooperative meeting confirms the bylaws and adopts the financial statements and balance sheet of the POP Bank Alliance, decides on the Group's strategy and elects the members of the Supervisory Board and the auditor of the POP Bank Alliance.
-One member shall be elected to the Supervisory Board from each Member Credit Institution.
+In the POP Bank Alliance, the central institution of the Amalgamation, the highest decision-making authority rests with the annual cooperative meeting.
+The cooperative meeting confirms the rules and adopts the financial statements and balance sheet of the POP Bank Alliance, decides on the Group's strategy and elects the members of the Supervisory Board and the auditor of the POP Bank Alliance.
+One member shall be elected to the Supervisory Board from each Member Credit Institution; however, not from a subsidiary of the central institution acting as a Member Credit Institution.